rails/webpacker/README.md

 var railsImagePath = "<%= helpers.image_path('rails.png') %>";
 ```

 This is enabled by the `rails-erb-loader` loader rule in `config/webpack/shared.js`.
-If you need
-to extend this functionality to work for file extensions besides `.js`, you'll need to edit this
-rule.

 ## Ready for React